SebastianMC/obsidian-custom-sort/README.md

 > NOTE
 >
 > The grouping and sorting by metadata is not refreshed automatically after change of the metadata in note(s) to avoid impact on Obsidian performance.
 > After editing of metadata of some note(s) you have to explicitly click the plugin ribbon button to refresh the sorting.
+Or issue the command `sort on`.
 Or close and reopen the vault.
 Or restart Obsidian.
 > This behavior is intentionally different from other grouping and sorting rules, which stay active and up-to-date once enabled.

 > NOTE